Hvar - The sun-drenched Queen of the Adriatic and the island of lavender

 Pakleni Islands

-An archipelago of turquoise bays and pine-scented islets—the ultimate escape for boaters and nature lovers.
+An archipelago of turquoise bays and scented islands - a paradise for boaters.

 Air (average)